Dewi-Amaliah/MRP_diagnostic_plot/README.md

 # MRP diagnostic visualisation

+## Meeting Notes 7th May 2021

+Reviewed exclusion disagreements

+Reviewed inclusion disagreements

+To dos:
+- Go through inclusion mismatch from lewis to tausonovitch (make notes in word doc)
+- Create final incluson/exclusion list and check numbers

+Next steps:

+- Set a csv with column for paper details, column for a link the image, and image metadata
+- Think about inclusion and data to collect (make a list)
+   1. Conditions for inclusion on our study?
+   2. What data do we want to collect?
+- Check against a few papers

 ## Meeting Notes 30 April, 2021

 An interesting paper on weights with mulitlevel models - https://notstatschat.rbind.io/2019/01/18/another-way-to-see-why-mixed-models-in-survey-data-are-hard/